upb-lea/reinforcement_learning_course_materials/paper/paper.md

 # Statement of Need

 Recent developments in (deep) reinforcement learning caused considerable excitement in both, academia as well as [popular science media](https://www.youtube.com/watch?v=WXuK6gekU1Y).
 Starting with beating champions in complex board games such as chess [@chess] and Go [@SilverHuangEtAl16nature], breaking human records in a wide variety of video games [@atari-first] [@starcraft2], up to recent solutions in real-world (control) applications [@robotics] [@rlhf] [@motors] [@zejnullahu2022applications] [@CORONATO2020101964] [@traffic], reinforcement learning agents have been proven to be a control or decision-making solution for a wide variety of application domains.
 Reinforcement learning poses an elegant and data-driven path to a control solution with minimal expert knowledge involved, which makes it highly attractive for many different research domains.
 A similar development has already been observed in recent years with regard to deep supervised learning.

-This course is therefore aimed at two different target groups: on the one hand, interested learners with interest in the topic or the application of reinforcement learning and, on the other hand, lecturers who are looking for a starting point for their teaching materials.
-The utilized application scenarios are from a wide variety of domains and can easily be adapted by instructors from different fields of expertise.
+Due to the traction reinforcement learning gained in recent years, many resources were developed to guide learners through the topics of reinforcement learning.
+However, most courses lack either the continuity of topics ranging from the foundations up to the advanced topics of deep reinforcement learning, practical programming exercises accompanying each theoretical lecture, the testing at university level or free availability.
+Therefore, it is difficult to directly adapt these for your own teaching or learning.
+The utilized application scenarios are from a wide variety of domains with a special focus on engineering tasks and can easily be adapted by instructors from different fields of expertise.
 This course can therefore help accelerate establishing reinforcement learning solutions within real-world applications.

 # Target Audience and Learning Goals